 "Small and out of the way" is a good way to describe the University of Texas-Brownsville and the University of Texas-Pan American, two south Texas institutions located in the Rio Grande Valley along the Mexican border, about 60 miles apart.
-Both have comparatively small student populations (for Texas public universities), limited research capacity, and little political capital.
+Both have comparatively small student populations (for Texas public universities), add ok? limited research capacity, and little political capital.
 Due to these limitations, neither was able to tap into the state's Permanent University Fund.
-And the region itself has been passed over numerous times for what administrators say is a much-needed medical school.
+And the region itself has been passed over numerous times for what administrators not sure who "they" should be? advocates for the region? dl say is a much-needed medical school.

 But in a move they hope will speed up development of the south Texas region, administrators for the University of Texas System announced Thursday the merger of the two universities with an eye toward securing increased state funds and potentially building a medical school.